$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Non-constant coupling function

-has a well--defined solution in the limit $r\downarrow 0$, the solution enjoys all the properties we proved in case $\lambda$ is constant. if and only if $v_r$ is a solution to an equation of the form
+which has a well-defined solution in the limit $r\downarrow 0$.
+This solution enjoys all the properties we proved in the case where $\lambda$ is constant.
+Indeed, as in the case $\lambda=1$, $v_r$ is a solution to an equation of the form